egil/Htmxor/samples/BlazorSSR/README.md

 - All pages are reached using enhanced navigation.
 - All forms are enhanced, with no full page loads between adding, editing and deleting.
 This works even across redirects instigated by `NavigationManager`.
 - The view contacts page uses streaming rendering.
+- With streaming rendering it is easy to show a loading indicator while the page is loading.

 ### Cons: